Julien-Fischer/linx/README.md

 This setup was primarily tested on Kubuntu 24 and Debian 12.

-Most of the functions/aliases defined in this project should be compatible with Debian-based distributions.
+Most of the functions and aliases defined in this project are designed to be compatible with Debian-based distributions.
-Some feature however might need a little more work to be full Debian-compatible.
+However, some features may require additional work to achieve full compatibility with Debian.

-If you wish to improve this project or if you notice any bug, feel free to contact me or open a pull request.
+Feel free to contact me or open a pull request if you need further adjustments.

 ## License